dhanesh-gkmit/FitNote-Functional-Documentation/docs/index.md

 ---

 ## Solution
-A single online platfrom where :
+A single online platform where :

 - **Fitness Mentor**

-    - can assign workouts shedule's to clients.
+    - can assign workouts schedule's to clients.
     - can monitor progress by reviewing past workout data and daily performance reports

 - **Clients**

-    - can can see the workouts assigned to them.
-    - can track all their past workout schedules and progress.

-## Solution
-A single online platfrom where :

-- **Fitness Mentor**

-    - can assign workouts shedule's to clients.
-    - can monitor progress by reviewing past workout data and daily performance reports

-- **Clients**

-    - can can see the workouts assigned to them.
+    - can see the workouts assigned to them.
     - can track all their past workout schedules and progress.